mayukhmondal/ABC-DLS/README.md

 The easiest way to install this dependencies is using conda.
 `conda install --file requirements.txt`
+Wait a little bit as it can take long time to install all the dependencies.
 After installing all the dependencies you can just run either `python src/Run_Classification.py --help` or